 Treatment for gastritis depends on the type of gastritis and its cause.
-In some cases, such as gastritis that is caused by alcohol or NSAIDs, when these substances are eliminated gastritis may go away on its own.
-When the cause of gastritis is an infection by the H. pylori bacterium, the gastritis treatment based on antibiotics to destroy the bacterium.
+In some cases, such as those where alcohol or NSAIDs are the cause of the gastritis, the condition may go away on its own after cessation of the substance.
+When the cause of gastritis is an infection by the H. pylori bacterium, the gastritis treatment is based on antibiotics to destroy the bacterium.

 Medications used to treat gastritis include:

 - Antibiotic medications to kill H. pylori.
-For H. pylori in your digestive tract, your doctor may recommend a combination of antibiotics, such as clarithromycin (Biaxin) and amoxicillin (Amoxil, Augmentin, others) or metronidazole (Flagyl), to kill the bacterium.
-Be sure to take the full antibiotic prescription, usually for seven to 14 days.
+For H. pylori in your digestive tract, your doctor may recommend a combination of antibiotics, such as clarithromycin (Biaxin) and amoxicillin (Amoxil, Augmentin, etc.) or metronidazole (Flagyl), to kill the bacterium.
+Be sure to take the full antibiotic prescription for seven to 14 days.

 - Medications that block acid production and promote healing.
 Proton pump inhibitors reduce acid by blocking the action of the parts of cells that produce acid.
 These drugs include the prescription and over-the-counter medications omeprazole (Prilosec), esomeprazole (Nexium), dexlansoprazole (Dexilant), and pantoprazole (Protonix).
 Long-term use of proton pump inhibitors, particularly at high doses, may increase your risk of hip, wrist, and spine fractures.
 Ask your doctor whether a calcium supplement may reduce this risk.

 - Medications to reduce acid production.
-Acid blockers also called histamine (H-2) blockers reduce the amount of acid released into your digestive tract, which relieves gastritis pain and encourages healing.
+Acid blockers, also called histamine (H-2), reduce the amount of acid released into your digestive tract, relieving gastritis pain and encouraging healing.
 Available by prescription or over-the-counter, acid blockers include famotidine (Pepcid), cimetidine (Tagamet HB), and nizatidine (Axid AR).

-Since medications can cause side effects, most people are looking into natural treatment for gastritis because of its effectiveness and no side effects.
+Since medications can cause side effects, most people are looking into natural treatments for gastritis because of their effectiveness and lack of side effects.

 What is gastritis?

-Contrary to common belief, gastritis is not a single disease but rather several different conditions.
-Millions of people around the globe suffer from gastritis and while this is not a life-threatening condition, it can gravely reduce the quality of life one lives.
-Gastritis can be caused by various factors ranging from infection to diet to surgery.
-A lot of research has been done into the causes, development, and cures for gastritis.
-This research has been used to debunk a lot of myths into what causes gastritis and who is especially at risk.
+Contrary to popular belief, gastritis is not a single disease but several different conditions.
+Millions of people around the globe suffer from gastritis, and while this is not a life-threatening condition, it can gravely reduce the quality of life.
+From infection to diet to surgery, gastroenteritis has many potential causes.
+Much research has been done into gastritis’s causes, development, and cures.
+This research has been used to debunk many myths about what causes gastritis and who is especially at risk.

-Injury, illness, bacteria, or viruses can cause gastritis with the most prevalent cause worldwide being a bacterium called Helicobacter pylori.
-This bacterium invades the mucous lining of the duodenum and stomach and can cause peptic ulcers in addition to gastritis.
-It is one of the few known bacteria that can survive the stomach’s very acidic environment; most other organisms are destroyed.
+Injury, illness, bacteria, or viruses can cause gastritis, with the most prevalent cause worldwide being Helicobacter pylori.
+This bacterium invades the mucous lining of the duodenum and stomach and can cause peptic ulcers and gastritis.
+It is one of the few known bacteria to survive the stomach’s acidic environment; most other organisms are destroyed.
 Luckily, it is possible to have the Helicobacter pylori bacterium in your stomach and never see any symptoms.

 You can also develop gastritis due to a breakdown of the immune system.
 If you’ve had a prolonged illness, or if you are on immunosuppressant drugs for cancer treatment or have HIV, this can weaken your immune system and make you more susceptible to developing gastritis.

 One type of gastritis is more specifically known as erosive gastritis.
 This is where the stomach isn’t just inflamed but is being worn away.
-The stomach lining can be eroded by a variety of irritants, including aspirin.
+Many irritants, including aspirin, can erode the stomach lining.
 Crohn’s disease can wear the stomach lining away, too.
 Typically, a person with erosive gastritis doesn’t know he has it at first because it generally develops very slowly over time.
-Often, the person is otherwise quite healthy and shows no symptoms until finally, erosive gastritis becomes severe enough to be noticeable.
+Often, the person is otherwise quite healthy and shows no symptoms until, finally, erosive gastritis becomes severe enough to be noticeable.